ChepkemoiPeris/yolo/explanation.md

     - **Create Node.js Backend Container:** Deploys the backend container using docker_container, attaches it to the network, and exposes the required ports.
 Additionally, the backend container is configured to start with the specific command provided.

 - Deploying the backend last ensures that all necessary services, including MongoDB, are available.
 The backend can then connect to MongoDB and be accessible by the frontend, completing the application setup.

+## Explanation of Kubernetes Implementation
+1. **Choice of Kubernetes Objects for Deployment:**

+**Deployments**
+Frontend and Backend: I used Deployment objects for both the frontend and backend, as these components are stateless and can easily scale horizontally.
+Deployments provide automated rollouts, rollbacks, and scaling, making them ideal for managing multiple identical stateless replicas.
+**StatefulSets**
+MongoDB: I chose to use a StatefulSet for MongoDB since it requires persistent storage and a stable network identity to retain data integrity between restarts.
+StatefulSet ensures that the MongoDB pod is recreated with the same identity if it is rescheduled, maintaining the continuity needed for databases.

+2. **Method Used to Expose Pods to Internet Traffic:**

+**LoadBalancer Services**
+Frontend and Backend Services: To make the frontend and backend accessible externally, I used LoadBalancer services.
+These services automatically assign external IPs to handle incoming traffic from the internet, enabling users to access the frontend UI and frontend UI to get data from backend API.

+**ClusterIP Service for MongoDB**

+MongoDB Internal Service: MongoDB is exposed internally using a ClusterIP service.
+By setting clusterIP: None, the mongo-service operates as a headless service, allowing backend pods to discover MongoDB directly without exposing it to the internet.
+This improves security and reduces unnecessary external traffic.

+3. **Method Used to Expose Pods to Internet Traffic:**

+Persistent Volume for MongoDB: The MongoDB StatefulSet includes a volumeClaimTemplate, which ensures each MongoDB pod has access to persistent storage.
+This configuration guarantees that MongoDB data is retained across pod restarts, enabling a reliable state even if the pod is rescheduled.

+No Persistent Storage for Stateless Components: Both the frontend and backend are stateless and do not require persistent storage, as they do not hold critical data.
+The frontend and backend services can be restarted without loss of data, as MongoDB retains all persistent information.